Action Sports Chiropractic & Family Wellness

 Can babies and children receive chiropractic care?

 Absolutely.
 Chiropractic care is safe, gentle, and effective.
 Many chiropractors such as Dr. Hackett choose to complete additional post-graduate training to further their skills in assessing and caring for the pediatric population.
 In our clinic, Dr. Hackett has seen children, including her own, as early as their first week of life.
 Many parents have reported observations such as improved sleeping, reduced constipation, and reduced flu and ear pain symptoms in their child following their Chiropractic adjustment.
-We believe that a baby's chiropractic care is so important, that when they join you for your scheduled chiropractic visit, Dr. Hackett will provide your baby general wellness chiropractic care for FREE until they reach 2 years of age*.
-After that, we provide additional discounted pediatric wellness visits to make it easier for you and your family to make Chiropractic a part of your choice for a natural, non-invasive approach to health care.
+We provide additional discounted pediatric wellness visits up to age 8 to make it easier for you and your family to make Chiropractic a part of your choice for a natural, non-invasive approach to health care.

 What's the difference between "regular" blood tests, and "functional metabolic blood testing"?